 The brand had kind of been oversaturated, overexposed, and de-fanged in a way.
 Once you see your villain as a young child and get to know how they became the villain, they are immediately less interesting, because the mystery has been taken away from you.
 Nobody cares why Darth Vader is Darth Vader, they just want Darth Vader to be as cool as possible and showing him as a little kid actually takes away his power.
 And Hannibal Rising took a lot of Hannibal’s power away from him.
 I love The Silence of the Lambs, I love Manhunter, I love Red Dragon, and I love Ridley Scott’s Hannibal movie … Then Hannibal Rising came along and the character sort of died.
 Everybody lost interest in him because they are like, “You showed him with his pants down and we didn’t like his underwear.”
 I saw it as a great opportunity to not only reintroduce this character that everybody is fully aware of, but also to reexamine him and give him a life that no one has seen in any of the adaptations before.
 So I felt like there was new real estate to be explored that made it very attractive.
 And the idea of bringing that character to a television audience and being able to tell the story of this friendship between two heterosexual guys that is so intimate and passionate and destructive was really kind of an opportunity for me to deconstruct male friendship in a way that I had always been fascinated with as a gay man, being outside of a heterosexual male dynamic, where I look at heterosexual male friendships in a completely alien way.
 I don’t identify with so much of that dynamic that I was like, “I want to explore that in a way that is totally psychological, completely cinematic, and as beautiful in its filmmaking as the title character itself.”

-It’s a mark of Brian Fuller’s creative genius that he could re-imagine the characters as stunningly as he did.
+I found these remarks to be coarsely cheap, talking of ‘real estate’ and pants down, but I acknowledge it’s a mark of Fuller’s creative genius that he could re-imagine the characters as stunningly as he did.

-I saw everything Fuller talked about above quite powerfully through all three seasons of his show, often wondering whether we were getting a coy version of an unconsummated homosexual relationship in the tensions between the resurrected, but now unmarried Will Graham, played by Hugh Dancy, and a kind of sartorially splendid aesthete Lecter, re-interpreted brilliantly by former ballet dancer, Mads Mikkelsen, who did at times come across like he was wardrobed by Queer Eye for the Straight Guy, who moves with that indefinably graceful dancer’s gait, and whose face, especially his eyes and lips, hint at a barely restrained erotic sensuousness deliberately enhanced by the Veronica Lake lock of hair occasionally almost covering his left eye.
+I saw everything Fuller talked about quite powerfully through all three seasons of his show, often wondering whether we were getting a coy version of an unconsummated homosexual relationship in the tensions between the resurrected, but now unmarried, Will Graham, played by Hugh Dancy, and an aloof, sartorially splendid æsthete, Lecter, re-interpreted brilliantly by former ballet dancer Mads Mikkelsen, who did at times come across like he was wardrobed by Queer Eye for the Straight Guy, but who moves with that indefinably graceful dancer’s gait, and whose face, especially his eyes and lips, hint at a barely restrained erotic sensuousness deliberately enhanced by the Veronica Lake lock of hair occasionally almost covering his left eye.

 I confess I never liked Hugh Dancy’s overly emotionally charged interpretation of Graham; it seemed to lack the hard edges I had come to expect from a man who could overcome his own fears to expose and then face down serial killers.
 I suspect it only worked because Mikkelsen, and Laurence Fishburne as Jack Crawford, counterbalanced Graham’s permanent crypto-hysteria with a much more cold and restrained edge.